Taekwondo athlete Jackie Galloway was at baggage claim at DFW Airport when she found out.

 “It felt like a weight being lifted off my shoulders, but that was never the goal from the beginning,” said Massialas, who competed at the London 2012 Olympic Games and earned an individual silver medal at the 2015 World Championships.
 “The goal isn’t making the Olympics; the goal is doing something at the Olympics.
 This is only the first step to getting that gold medal in Rio, or hopefully two.”

-Homer, who fences saber, accumulated most of the points he needed to qualify from his silver medal at worlds last year, but with six international tournaments remaining in the selection period, he officially secured his spot last month.
+Homer, who fences saber, knew he had accumulated enough points based on his silver medal at worlds last year, but the announcement did not come until last month.

 “People were tweeting ‘congrats,’” he said.
 “I went, ’What?’
 I didn’t know.”